stephdavid/js-code-quiz/README.md

 * Commence the logic bit.
 Game plan: in logic.js, initiate the quiz and display the first question.

+* Successfully coded the first event listener - when start button clicked, the start paragraph and button elements are removed and the first question and choices is displayed.
+Still some way to go.

+* For some reason the question titles need to be in reverse order in the code - otherwise the highest number will appear on the screen (and not be associated with the options)

 ### Code Logic - What are we trying to do

 1. A quiz with a timer